 Legends abound about a small patch of woods in the heart of Transylvania called the Hoia Baciu.
 Documentaries have filmed its mysterious crooked trees, and photos have captured suspected UFOs hovering over it.
 In the center of the forest, nothing will grow in a strange ring of bare dirt in the middle of a grassy meadow.
-Sometimes referred to as “the Bermuda Triangle” of Romania, or by others as the “Shepherd’s Forest”, legend tells the tale of a shepherd and his flock of sheep who entered the forest and were never seen again.
+Sometimes referred to as “the Bermuda Triangle” of Romania or by others as the “Shepherd’s Forest,” legend tells the tale of a shepherd and his flock of sheep who entered the forest and were never seen again.
 Folks claim it harbors evil spirits, and reports of physical sickness after entering the woods are common.
 Some locals won’t go near it.
-Clearly, if there was anywhere we needed to camp in Romania, it was the spooky Hoia Baciu Forest.
+Is it all just a bunch of hype?
+Clearly, we had to find out!
+If there was anywhere we needed to camp while in Romania, it was the spooky Hoia Baciu Forest.

-Backtracking, we drove around to the northern edge and found a road so pot-holed it resembled Austria’s lakes district.
+Backtracking, we drove around to the northern edge and found a road so pot-holed it resembled an aerial view of Austria’s lakes district.
 Ample rain had filled the holes, which overflowed and merged into the next, so that we found ourselves inching our way through the shallowest water, aiming for intermittent rocky stretches.

 We passed increasingly decrepit cars in front of dilapidated houses, soggy stray dogs plodding along in the rain, and a solitary rusted-out rail car on a stretch of abandoned train tracks.

 The scene played straight from a Merle Haggard song.